 Weather conditions. - Temperature in spring was warm.
-Air temperature averaged 0.22°C between 20 May and 20 June (0.26°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.87°C (0.49°C above normal) during 1-15 June, the normal pre-laying and laying periods.
-The snow pack at the end of winter was high (snow depth was 41.6 cm on 31 May) due to high snowfall during the winter.
-Despite the rapid snow-melt that took place in early June due to the warm weather, this resulted in a snowmelt that was about one week later than normal in the lowlands (Fig. 2).
-The summer was generally warm and sunny, especially in June and early July, and precipitations were below normal (cumulative rain: 84 mm, long-term average: 92 mm).
-The wettest month was August with 39 mm over 18 days, including 31 mm received during a single raining event (less than 24 hours).
+Air temperature averaged 1.18°C between 20 May and 20 June (1.15°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.61°C (0.21°C above normal) during 1-15 June, the peak prelaying and laying periods.
+The snow pack at the end of winter was relatively thin (snow depth was 24.6 cm on 31 May) and the warm weather in spring resulted in a near-normal snowmelt in the lowlands (Fig. 2).
+The summer was generally warm and sunny and precipitations were below normal (cumulative rain: 35 mm, long-term average: 89 mm).
+This summer was the driest recorded since 1995.
+It is also noteworthy that the past 2 summers (2009 and 2010) were the warmest recorded since the beginning of the study.

-Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Qarlikturvik Valley (main field station), usually the first area used by geese upon arrival, was very high at our first count on 2 June (365 pairs).
-Number of geese peaked at 584 pairs on 8 June, one of the highest numbers recorded, and still numbered at 430 on 22 June, the last day of counting (Fig. 3).
-This suggests that goose arrival on Bylot Island was early this year.
-Two factors may explain why numbers stayed high passed mid June.
-First, the delay in snow-melt may have delayed the movement of geese to their lowland nesting areas of the Camp-2 area as in previous years.
-Second, the unusually high nesting effort of geese in the Qarlikturvik Valley, which was a consequence of the abundance of Snowy Owls in the area (see Monitoring of other bird species below).
+Goose arrival and nesting activity. - The number of geese counted on the hills surrounding the Qarlikturvik Valley (main field station), usually the first area used by geese upon arrival, was low at our first count on 2 June (92 pairs) but increased steadily thereafter.
+Number of geese peaked at 342 pairs on 12 June (Fig. 3).
+This suggests that goose arrival on Bylot Island was close to normal this year.
+The subsequent decline in goose numbers was due to the movements of geese to the nesting colony, away from the Qarlikturvik Valley.